-The component ground-state densities of $^{87}$Rb spin-1 BEC with $\gamma_x=\gamma_y=0.5$ and rotated with $\Omega_{\rm rot} = 0.5$ are shown in Figs.~\ref{ferro}(b1)-(b3).
-The same for condensate rotated at high rotation frequency $\Omega_{\rm rot} = 0.95$ are shown in Figs.~\ref{ferro}(c1)-(c3).
-In the latter case, phase profile of the condensate (which is not shown) reveals that the center of the condensate has phase singularities of charges $0,~+1,~+2$ in $m_j = +1,~0$, and $-1$ components, respectively.
-At this large rotation frequency of $\Omega_{\rm rot} = 0.95$ more vortices are created in condensate and relax in a triangular lattice pattern.
-With $\gamma_x=\gamma_y=1$ and $\Omega_{\rm rot} = 0.5$, the component ground-state densities are shown in Figs.~\ref{ferro} (e1)-(e3).
-The center of the condensate in this case has phase singularities of charges $0,+1,+2$, respectively, in $m_j=+1,~0$, and $-1$ components respectively.
+consistent with the observations in Refs. \cite{vortex_lattice-adhikari,abrikosov}.
+The vortex patterns in the component densities near the center in Fig.~\ref{ferro}(E) resemble square-lattices consistent with a similar observation in Ref.~\cite{vortex_lattice-adhikari}.
+The two condensates rotated at a high rotation frequency $\Omega_{\rm rot} = 0.95$ are shown in Figs.~\ref{ferro}(B) and \ref{ferro}(F); here the phase profiles of both the condensates (which are not shown) reveals that the center of the condensates have phase singularities of charges ($0,+1,+2$) in $j = +1,~0$, and $-1$ components, respectively.
+At this large rotation frequency more vortices are created in condensates which relax in a triangular lattice pattern.
+The coarse-grained peak value of the total densities for the two condensates lie along a circle of radius {$4.7$}, e.g. $\Tilde{\rho}({\bf r})$ corresponding to the solution in Figs.~\ref{ferro}(B) is shown in Fig.~\ref{coarseg}(C), which {is in a decent agreement} with the variational single-particle {density maxima position in Fig.~\ref{compa_den2}(a)}.
+The circle encloses approximately $26$ phase singularities which agrees with phase-winding numbers calculated using variational analysis of the single-particle Hamiltonian.
+Next with $\gamma = 1$ and $\Omega_{\rm rot} = 0.5$, the component ground-state densities are shown in Figs.~\ref{ferro}(C) and \ref{ferro}(G).
+The centers of both the condensates in this case have phase singularities of charges ($0,+1,+2$), respectively, in $j=+1,~0$, and $-1$ components, respectively.